mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

 -------
 Attendees: Fairbrother, Gigg, Guest, Hahn, Nixon, Peterson, Savici, Tillet, Vardanyan

-* Overview of new governance.
+- Overview of new governance.
 Current document (subject to change) will be shared with the TSC
+- Moving to "conda first" as method of dependence management
+  - need to announce this intention on the mantid forum
+  - need instructions for development inside of conda
+  - conda packages need to be "first class citizens" on the build servers